ibm-cloud-docs/power-iaas/pricing.md

 ## Processor types
 {: #pricing-processor}

-You are charged different rates depending on the processor type that you choose for your virtual machine (VM). **Dedicated processors** are priced the highest as they provide the best overall performance. **Shared capped processors** cost slightly more than **shared uncapped processors** because of their flexibility in addressing licensing restrictions.
+You are charged different rates based on the processor type that you choose for your virtual machine (VM). **Dedicated processors** are priced the highest as they provide the best overall performance. **Shared capped processors** cost slightly more than **shared uncapped processors** because of their flexibility in addressing licensing restrictions.
 The processors are all charged on an hourly prorated basis according to the machine type, processor type, and the number of cores used in a month.

-Processor cores are charged at different hourly rates depending on the core type (**Dedicated**, **Shared uncapped**, or **Shared capped**) and the machine type (S922, E1080, S1022, or E1080).
+Processor cores are charged at different hourly rates based on the core type (**Dedicated**, **Shared uncapped**, or **Shared capped**) and the machine type (S922, E1080, S1022, or E1080).
 For information on different processor type functions, see [What's the difference between shared capped and shared uncapped processor performance?
-How do they compare to dedicated processor performance?](/docs/power-iaas?topic=power-iaas-powervs-faqs#processor).
+How are they compared with dedicated processor performance?](/docs/power-iaas?topic=power-iaas-powervs-faqs#processor).

 All prices that are mentioned in the topic are illustrative and do not represent the actual amounts that are used for billing.
 To generate an estimated price, use the [{{site.data.keyword.powerSys_notm}} cost estimator](https://cloud.ibm.com/power/estimate){: external} tool.
 For more information, see [Generating an estimate](/docs/power-iaas?topic=power-iaas-generating-an-estimate).
 {: important}